VIAcode/SCOM-Alert-Management/README.md

 8. Select **Work Item** type from the drop-down menu.
 Choose to use an existing template or fill the fields required by your ITSM product.
 9. Click OK.

+* More information you can find on [docs.microsoft.com](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/itsmc-overview)

 ## Troubleshooting

 If one of your solution deployments failed during installation, perform next steps: